-Having recently released their new EP, Hard Cuts: Songs from the Hard to Love Sessions, I thought it time to share a handful of the NEEDTOBREATHE's can't-miss songs.
-And it's not just incredible vocals or elite musicianship; these songs are treasure troves of encouragement and biblical truth.
-If you've been a fan awhile or you're just getting into this amazing group, these six songs should be in heavy rotation.
+Having recently dropped their latest single, "Into the Mystery," I thought it would be a good time to share a handful of the NEEDTOBREATHE's can't-miss songs.
+And it's not just incredible vocals or elite musicianship, these songs are treasure troves of encouragement and biblical truth.
+If you've been a fan for a while or you're just getting into this amazing group, these songs should be in heavy rotation.
+Enjoy.

 NEEDTOBREATHE's hit single, "Testify," from the 2016 album Hard Love is an invitation to worship God openly and passionately.
 I take this worship song as a call to action to share your testimony with the world.

-3. "A Place Only You Can Go"
+"A Place Only You Can Go"

 "A Place Only You Can Go," from the 2011 album The Reckoning, is a very touching piece about brokenness.
 The well-written lyrics are very intimate.
 I can imagine Jesus hugging one of his hurt children tightly singing, "Oh, I know this song won't do/Enough to prove my love to you/In my heart you'll always know/There is a place only love can go."

 "Keep Your Eyes Open"

 Also from The Reckoning, NEEDTOBREATHE's smash hit, "Keep Your Eyes Open," shares a message of encouragement: "Just past the circumstance/The first light, a second chance/No child could ever dance the way you do, oh/Tear down the prison walls/Don't start the curtain call/Your chains will never fall until you do."

 NEEDTOBREATHE has seen much success come from "Multiplied," the standout from their 2014 album, Rivers in the Wasteland.
 In fact, it earned the band a Grammy nomination.
 When I hear "Multiplied," I think of ballads like Bryan Adam's

 But unlike those songs, "Multiplied" is a love song to God, not to that special someone.
 Come to think of it, all love songs are worship songs: "God of mercy/Sweet love of mine/I have surrendered to your design / may this offering stretch across the sky/And these hallelujahs be multiplied."

-Psalm 95:1 "O come, let us sing for joy to the LORD, Let us shout joyfully to the rock of our salvation."
+Psalm 95:1 (NASB): "O come, let us sing for joy to the LORD, Let us shout joyfully to the rock of our salvation."